nikMichel/StayPositiveAPI/README.md

 ## Description

-StayPositiveAPI is a simple API that allows you stay positive!
+StayPositiveAPI is a simple API that allows stay positive by getting only positive word suggestions!

 Specifically, it is an API that provides positive suggestions to a phrase submitted by the end-user.